 In our first year, we hired five employees and moved into the attic of a bike shop that had no heating or air conditioning.
 In the next three years, we became the leading interaction management platform for local business.
 This last year, we moved into our 125,000 square foot headquarters building in Silicon Slopes.

-What the top two most recent professional accomplishments you are most proud of?
+What top two recent professional accomplishments are you most proud of?

 Podium’s growth in the past four years has placed us among one of the fastest growing SaaS (Software-as-a-Service) technology companies in history.
 We received the distinctions of being one of the youngest companies on Forbes’ Cloud 100 list and being named one of Forbes’ Next Billion Dollar Startups.